terra819/lumos-the-christmas-tree/README.md

 Each folder inside `training_images` indicates a spell that the program will train on.

-6. After finished sorting sample images into their directories, run `trainer.py`. it will output a `training_image.png` and `spell_model.dat` file
+6. After finished sorting sample images into their directories, run `trainer.py`. it will overwrite the `training_image.png` and `spell_model.dat` files

 7. In the lumos.py file, you will need to match up your new spells with the indexes of the spell model.
 You can see how this is already done. ex:
 ``` py